jobisoft/TbSync/docs/test-plan-5.0.12.md

 # v5.0.12 test plan

+**Repo: all three** (TbSync, EAS-4-TbSync, google-4-tbsync) — a release plan, not a defect.
+Historical: written for v5.0.12 and not updated for the protocol 1.3 / host-ready work that landed after it.

 25 commits across the three add-ons. **None of it has run against a live server** — everything so far is verified by harnesses against the real modules with stubbed I/O. This is the list of what that leaves unproven.